theheking/intro-to-r/content/2_datatypes.md

 A function is a "canned script" that automates the processing of input and returns a value.

-We will be using <i>in-built</i> functions meaning that you don't need to run library("package name") to get them to work (these in-built functions are known as "base R").
+We will be using <i>in-built</i> functions in this session meaning that you don't need to run `library("package name")` to get them to work (these in-built functions are known as "base R").
 Other functions need to be first loaded (more on this later) before they can be <i> executed </i>.
 For instance with `sqrt`: the input (the argument) must be a number, and the return value (in fact, the output) is the square root of that number.
 Executing a function or running it is called <i>calling</i> the function.

 ```
 sqrt(49)
 ```

 A function call is composed of two parts.
-- Name of the function - Arguments that the function requires to calculate the value it returns.
+- Name of the function
+- Arguments that the function requires to return and output.

 For instance as above: `sqrt()` is the name of the function, and `49` is the argument.